JoeRothwell/pcpr2/README.md

 #### Background

-The PC-PR2 is a statistical method, developed by Fages *et al*.
-(1), used to investigate sources of variability in metabolomics or other omics data (1,2).
-It combines features of principal component and multivariable linear regression analyses.
-The input is a complete X-matrix of omics data and a corresponding set of descriptive Y-data (subject metadata).
-The output is the proportion of variation in the omics data attributed to each Y-variable, expressed as Rpartial2.
+The PC-PR2 is a statistical method, developed by Fages et al. (1), for investigating sources of variability in metabolomics or other omics data (1,2).
+It combines features of principal component and multivariable linear regression analyses to estimate the relative effects of each of a set of Y-variables upon a large matrix of omics measurements.

+The `pcpr2` R package has been created to simplify the analysis so it can easily be incorporated into larger workflows.
+To execute the analysis, a complete X-matrix of omics data and a corresponding set of descriptive Y-data (subject metadata) is passed to the main function `runPCPR2()`.
+The output is the proportion of variation in the omics data attributed to each Y-variable, expressed as R~partial~^2^.
+A barplot of these values can be quickly generated with the convenience function `plotProp()`.

 Test data, consisting of a sample of a transcriptomics dataset, is also included.
 This consists of five descriptive variables for the 124 subjects (two categorical, three numeric) and 3000 corresponding transcriptomics intensities.